Fansub: Legal and ethical issues

 Early fansubs would often have markedly worse visual quality than official releases, as the VHS tapes of fansubs would deteriorate from repeated copying; this reduced the level of competition between fansubs and official releases.
-During the 1980s, US publishers typically found fansubbing useful for testing demand and broadening their fanbase, whereas Japanese publishers treat fansubbing as something remote and insignificant.
+During the 1980s, US publishers typically found fansubbing useful for testing demand and broadening their fanbase, whereas Japanese publishers treated fansubbing as remote and insignificant.
 Lee states that some Japanese producers even praised fansubbers' efforts at promoting their work overseas.
 However, ongoing technological advancement complicated that relationship.
 As subtitling became more affordable in the 1990s, both fansubbing and official Western releases of anime enjoyed an upswing.
 Further advances in the twenty-first century made each step of the fansubbing process easier and cheaper, and the visual standards of fansubs improved dramatically.

 These technological developments were also coupled with shifts in how fansubs were produced and distributed.
 Fansubs began to be shared mostly online, first on IRC and then over BitTorrent.
 The move to the Internet also enabled the globalization of the fansubbing community; although English remained the dominant language among fansubbers, the consumption of fansubs expanded worldwide.
 This globalization was one factor in fansubbers moving away from their earlier aim of not competing against the official releases: because anime might only be licensed to certain international markets, some fansubbers argue that they would be abandoning the rest of the world if they stopped circulating fansubs of series that received official US releases.
 Fansubbers have also continued to subtitle and release shows owned by companies that significantly edit the shows they own, such as 4Kids.
 (Note: 4Kids attempted an uncut re-release of their shows Shaman King and Yu-Gi-Oh in the 2000s, but 4Kids CEO Alfred Kahn stated that their sales fell short of the company's expectations, and so their production was discontinued.)
 The change in fansubbers' attitudes may also derive from shifts in the attitudes of their consumers: fans began to demand greater immediacy in the digital era, and the lower barrier of entry facilitated the emergence of casual fans who were less willing to purchase and collect DVDs.